 - 8-10 garlic cloves, minced

-- 1/2 cup finely chopped onion (optional - I like it better without, but my husband is the sausage maker around here)
+- 1/2 cup onion, finely chopped, (optional - I like it better without, but my husband is the sausage maker around here)

-We store ours in the freezer in roughly one-pound parcels and use it crumbled for pizza topping or made into patties for breakfast.
+We use it crumbled for pizza topping or made into patties for breakfast.

 Nutrition Information:Yield: 32 Serving Size: 1 grams